Austin Voth: Personal life

 Voth is married to Liz (née Mills) Voth.
 She played basketball for Kentwood and later the Sacramento State Hornets.
 They have a dog, Koda, who was born in 2019.
 The Voths had their first child, Charlotte Ann, in November 2022.
 Austin Voth's parents are Heidi and Ken Voth, and he has a younger brother, Collin.

 Voth is a cousin of former MLB pitcher Sam Gaviglio.
 They competed against one another in 2011, when Gaviglio pitched for the Oregon State Beavers.

 Voth and Taylor Jones were high school baseball teammates in 2010.
-Voth has faced fellow Kentwood alum Reese McGuire in the majors.
+Voth has faced fellow Kentwood alumnus Reese McGuire in the majors.